Do you know how to claim your cash tips on your tax return?

-Did you know that all tips received are income and subject to federal income tax?
+You may not know it, but all tips received are income and subject to federal income tax?

 This includes tips: